He is not only an ancient deity of sacred promises, he’s also one of the Sun Gods known as the ADITYAS.

-Later on he became a colleague of VARUNA and now shares the task of keeping law and justice.
+He became a colleague of VARUNA and now shares the task of keeping law and justice.
 He is invoked when oaths are sworn and with a thousand eyes (stars) at his command he can easily spot oath-breakers and liars.

+His light shines far and wide.
+In ancient Persia (modern Iran) he became MITHRA, the second-in-command of AHURA-MAZDA.
 He was also reconstituted by the Romans in cult form as MITHRAS.

-Authors: Peter J Allen and Chas Saunders
+Editors: Peter J Allen, Chas Saunders

 References: Coming soon.